glowkeeper/P3D/docs/labs/week3Session12024.md

 _Figure 4: a Skybox cube map_

 A skybox is a method of creating backgrounds that appear larger than they are.
 It does so by enclosing the scene in a cuboid, such that, for example, the sky, distant mountains, distant buildings, and other unreachable objects are projected onto the cube's faces, thus creating the illusion of distant 3D surroundings.

 ## Exercise

-Apply a skybox and materials to the scene and models you created in the last lab.
+Apply materials to the scene and models you created in the last lab.
+Add a skybox, too.

 ## Links